carpentries/carpentrycon/CarpentryConnects/AtoZofCCMcr2019.md

 #### Manchester

 Manchester city in Greater Manchester, England is home to over 545,500 ethnically and linguistically diverse people.
-This city started the industrial revolution, claims to be the birthplace for vegetarianism in Britain, this is where the “splitting of atom” was defined, and boasts about being first in several occasions in history (see [this blog](http://www.wow247.co.uk/2016/01/22/bizarre-facts-manchester/) for bizarre facts!).
+This city started the industrial revolution, claims to be the birthplace for vegetarianism in Britain, it’s where the “splitting of atom” was defined, and boasts about being “the first” in several occasions in history (see [this blog](http://www.wow247.co.uk/2016/01/22/bizarre-facts-manchester/) for bizarre facts!).
 Clearly, Manchester has a lot to offer to the conference participants during their visit to this lovely city.
-See [this post by University of Manchester](https://www.intostudy.com/en/universities/the-university-of-manchester/living-in-manchester) for useful information about Manchester.
+See [this post by University of Manchester](https://www.intostudy.com/en/universities/the-university-of-manchester/living-in-manchester) for useful information about the city.

 #### Medical